 These guns nearly always fire 12-gauge, 00 buckshot.
-In fiction and games, such a load is usually powerful enough to defeat body armour yet spreads quickly enough after leaving the barrel to hit two persons standing close to each other.
+In fiction and games, such a load is usually powerful enough to defeat body armour.
+Yet it also spreads quickly enough after leaving the barrel to hit two persons standing close to each other.
 It has essentially no downsides.

 Shotguns have access to numerous speciality ammunition types.
 These are usually depicted as being even more powerful than buckshot.

 Just like action heroes might rake the slide of their semi-auto pistol before a fight, they pump a round into their shotgun (sometimes even if the weapon doesn’t have a pump !) before they go in.
 Because this looks even better.